stiglers-eponym/BeamerPresenter/README.md

 [open an issue](https://github.com/stiglers-eponym/BeamerPresenter/issues)
 on github if it does not.

 First install required packages.
-You need Qt5 including the multimedia module.
+You need Qt 5 including the multimedia module (which is not available in Qt 6.0).
-Additionally you need either the Qt5 bindings of poppler or the MuPDF C bindings.
+Additionally you need either the Qt 5 bindings of poppler or the MuPDF C bindings.

 ### Dependencies in Ubuntu 20.04
-For Qt5:
+For Qt 5:

 * `qt5-qmake`
 * `qt5-default`
 * `qtmultimedia5-dev`
-* Note: ubuntu's version of Qt5 does not have native markdown support.
+* Note: ubuntu's Qt 5 package does not have native markdown support.
 Therefore, also BeamerPresenter will not be able to interpret markdown in ubuntu.

 For poppler:

 * `libpoppler-qt5-dev`: version 21.01 is tested.
-Versions below 0.70 are explicitly not supported, compiler errors in newer versions might be fixed if reported in an issue on github.
+Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github.

 For MuPDF: